How to Figure Out How Much Space You Really Need in Your New Home

 For example, at Lake Port Square, residents not only live on a 78-acre nature preserve with access to a Fitness Center and Aquatic Center (including fitness and wellness programs), but there is a full calendar of fun, engaging activities offered around the Central Florida area all year long.

 Remember, bigger isn’t always better when it comes to your personal living space.
 Make sure the design fits your lifestyle, removing the things you no longer need and allowing more of your very best retirement life.
 Ready to learn more about independent senior living at Lake Port Square?
-Explore our floor plans and all the fun amenities our community has to offer, from our Arts & Crafts studio and game room to our beautiful walking paths and putting green.
+Explore our floor plans and all the fun amenities our life care community has to offer, from our Arts & Crafts studio and game room to our beautiful walking paths and putting green.